-Kelly Ripa's GLAAD Media Awards Speech Is Truly Inspirational & Other Celebs Who Moved Audiences
+Kelly Ripa's GLAAD Awards Speech Is Inspirational

 Kelly Ripa has continually proved herself to be one of the funniest, coolest people New York City has to offer.
 During the 26th GLAAD Media Awards on May 9, the "Live With Kelly and Michael" cohost added the title of "one of my favorite people of all time" to her repertoire with the poignant speech she delivered after being honored with the Excellence in Media Award.
 A true master of comedy, Ripa deftly infused her speech with witty bits without straying from the message of the importance of GLAAD's continued dedication to "treating people like people."
 Throughout her empowering speech, Ripa paid accolades to friend and CNN news anchor, Anderson Cooper, for being "a voice for so many voiceless people throughout society."

 One of the most impassioned moments of Ripa's speech came when she spoke of the pervasive effects discrimination has not only on members of the LGBT community, but on all of society.
 "We must not allow discrimination to be rebranded and used against other facets of society,including housing, employment, and education."
 This and several other moments within Ripa's speech were met with rousing applause, and understandably so!
 Ripa was most assuredly on point from start to finish.
 Check out the phenomenal speech below in its entirety:

 Inspiring speeches and moments of excellence are old hat for GLAAD.
 The organization has been one of many organizations at the helm of change and the fight for human rights since being established in 1985.
 Let's take a look at some of the most iconic celebrity speeches during the GLAAD Media Awards.